drollicdotcom/devart-template/project_summary.md

 ## Description
 The Dreamer is an application that will turn any word or phrase into a completely unique abstract work of art -- a "dream" that has some strange yet meaningful relationship to the input.
 The results are always unique.

-By using image search engines, The Dreamer works by finding images related to the input, performing a painterly analysis, and rendering the results together to form a unified abstract image.

 My motivation behind making the Dreamer was to discover a kind of computer-based art that didn't rely purely on numbers, formulas or other foundations that didn't utilize meaningful input from a person.
 I wanted the foundation to be something meaningful.
 For this, I chose a text input.
 The next step was then connecting this to meaningful source material.
 The image search APIs served this purpose perfectly by turning this text into a connected set of imagery from which the art could then be generated.

 ## Images & Videos